GenesisEducationKyiv/front-end-school-3-0-Nels0nMuntz/ADR.md

 ## Decision
 We will implement CI/CD pipelines using **GitHub Actions**, along with **Docker** to containerize the application.
-Linters and tests will run automatically before each deployment to ensure code quality and stability.

 ## Rationale
 - Automated deployment significantly increase the speed of the process.
 - There is no need for a separate developer to handle deployments.
 - Docker containers ensure that the app behaves the same across all environments.
 - Automating the deployment process reduces human errors.
-- Automated testing and linting help us to be sure about code quality and project stability.

 ## Status